THE MOONLIGHT HITCHHIKER

 hair-trigger judgments to standing top-notch.

-Why then the lowest ground, overall, so close at hand?
+Why then the lowest ground so close at hand?

 And, from both sides out their mouths, the masters shoot fiery lizards